peterzieba/5Vpld/README.md

 * Learning about logic: Through-hole / soldering-friendly is desired: All 16V8 or 22V10 parts are available in DIP packages; ATF150x parts are available in PLCC packages that can be placed in through-hole PLCC sockets.
 SMD packages are available for any of the parts.
 * Replacing large quantities of various TTL/CMOS Logic Gates (74-series logic)

+In short, the chips work very well wherever the above requirements are necessary, however, the software (and device programming) experience can be incredibly challenging owing to outdated and buggy software.

+This repository aims to make it easier to work with these parts and hopefully keep them active for years to come.

 This is a "Choose your own adventure novel".
 Covered here are many approaches and tradeoffs:
 * <a href="#old-approach-wincupl-16v8-22v10-and-atf150x">Using the WinCUPL IDE (Erratic, unreliable)</a>
 * <a href="#5vcomp-the-cupl-compiler--your-favorite-text-editor-or-ide-16v8-22v10-and-atf150x">Using just the CUPL.EXE compiler from WinCUPL directly with some wrapper scripts here (5vcomp).
 Works in Windows/Linux. (recommended)</a>
 * <a href="#quartus-free-verilog-vhdl-schematic-capture-indirect-support-for-atf150x-linux-or-windows">Using Quartus (only for the CPLD.
 Works by first targeting a similar Altera CPLD and then using the POF2JED utility to convert.)
 Windows/Linux</a>
-* Making your own fusemap / .JED file with nothing more than a datasheet and text editor.
-Maybe need some graph paper...
+* <a href="#absurd-approach-fusemaps-by-hand-16v8--22v10">Making your own fusemap / .JED file with nothing more than a datasheet and text editor.
+Maybe need some graph paper...</a>
 * Experimental approaches with Yosys (Only for the CPLD parts.
 EDIF is fed into the Atmel fitter)
 * Several Approaches to reverse-engineering a .JED file back into logic equations.